Anirudh3167/threads-clone/README.md

 ## Code working
 ### Frontend
-React along with the tailwind is used.
+React alone is used.
-React Redux is used for state management.
+Socket io for socket communication

 ### Backend
 NodeJS with Express is used.